 '''

-class ExampleComponent:
+class ExampleMiddleware:

 def process_request(self, req, resp):

 """Process the request before routing it.

 Note:

-Because Falcon routes each request based on req.path, a
+Because Falcon routes each request based on reg.path, a

 request can be effectively re-routed by setting that

 attribute to a new value from within process_request().

-'''

-'''

 Args:

 req: Request object that will eventually be

 routed to an on responder method.

 resp: Response object that will be routed to

 the on responder.

-....
+.....

 def process_resource(self, req, resp, resource, params):

-""Process the request after routing.
+"""Process the request after routing.

 Note:

 This method is only called when the request matches

 a route to a resource.

 Args:

 req: Request object that will be passed to the

 routed responder.

 resp: Response object that will be passed to the

 responder.

 resource: Resource object to which the request was

 routed.

+'''

+'''

 params: A dict-like object representing any additional

 params derived from the route's URI template fields,

 that will be passed to the resource's responder

 method as keyword arguments.

 .....

 def process_response(self, req, resp, resource, req_succeeded):

 """Post-processing of the response (after routing).

 Args:

 req: Request object.

 resp: Response object.

 resource: Resource object to which the request was

 routed.
 May be None if no route was found

 for the request.

 req_succeeded: True if no exceptions were raised while

 the framework processed and routed the request;

 otherwise False.

-....
+.....

+A middleware instance can then be added to the Falcon app init

+from falcon import App

+app = App(middleware=[ExampleMiddleware()])

 '''